 The complex picture of interrelations among skills related to reading comprehension is further complicated by difficulties in properly defining the critical constructs under study.
-The measurement of reading comprehension is unlikely to be easily resolved, not simply for practical reasons of task format and type of question, but because we still lack a firm understanding of what "comprehension" really means.
+Measurement of reading comprehension is unlikely to be easily resolved, not simply for practical reasons of task format and type of question, but because we still lack a firm understanding of what "comprehension" really means.
 Methodological shortcomings such as moderate reliability, which is often encountered even after the best attempts at putting together a comprehension assessment instrument, may be due to inherent contradictions in the definition of the construct.
-For example, comprehension questions often include items geared toward assessing memory for passage content, inference based on the passage content, as well as pragmatic inferences based on preexisting knowledge.
-All of these may be legitimate aspects of successful passage comprehension, so the inclusion of disparate items is justified.
-However, to the extent that these aspects of comprehension may be partly separate and relying on distinct cognitive abilities and processes, it may prove impossible to define a single, valid, and meaningful reading comprehension construct.
+For example, comprehension questions often include items geared to assessing memory for passage contents, inference based on the passage contents, as well as pragmatic inferences based on pre-existing knowledge.
+All of these may be legitimate aspects of successful passage comprehension, so inclusion of disparate items is justified.
+However, to the extent that these aspects of comprehension may be partly separate and relying on distinct cognitive abilities and processes, it may prove impossible to define a single, valid and meaningful, reading comprehension construct.